chriswi93/Neural-Networks-and-Logistic-Regression-Backpropagation-in-depth/README.md

   self.b = self.b - dL_db * learning_rate
 ```

 Now let's train the model for 100 epochs.
-That means that the model sees every data point 100 times and the model parameters are also updated 100 times.
-We create a sample data set.
+That means the model can see every data point 100 times and the model parameters are also updated 100 times.
+We also create a sample data set with two classes.
 On the left side the sample data set is not centered and on the right side the sample data set is centered to μ = 0.
-Below you can see how it affects convergence.
-The darker the area in the image the more confident the model is about the class of data point in this area.
+Below you can see how scaling data affects convergence of a model.
+The darker the area in the image is the more confident the model is about the class of a data point in this area.
 <p align="center">
 <img src="classification_sample.png"></img>
 </p>